 This national park is larger than the state of Rhode Island.

 The park’s oldest rocks are 1.7 billion years in age.

-The Pintos can be found in this area thousands of years ago, followed by the Cahuilla, the Serrano, the Mojaves and the Chemehuevi peoples.
+Indigenous peoples lived in this remarkable area for thousands of years, starting with the Pintos and followed by the Cahuilla, the Serrano, the Mojaves and the Chemehuevi peoples.